Kyle Hamilton

-Early years
+Early life

-The son of professional basketball player Derrick Hamilton, Hamilton was born in Heraklion, capital of the Greek island of Crete, on March 16, 2001.
+The son of professional basketball player Derrick Hamilton, Hamilton was born in Heraklion, the capital of the Greek island of Crete, on March 16, 2001.
+His father is African-American and his mother is Korean.
 He briefly lived in Russia before moving to the Atlanta area after his father retired from the sport.

 Hamilton attended the Marist School in Brookhaven, Georgia, where he played safety and wide receiver for their football team.
-He played in the 2019 All-American Bowl.
-He committed to the University of Notre Dame to play college football.
+He played in the 2019 All-American Bowl and committed to play college football at the University of Notre Dame.